chrisnoonan98675/site/xl-testview/how-to/connect-to-a-jenkins-job.markdown

 ## Step 3 Create a passive test specification

 To connect the XL TestView plugin to a build job, create a [passive test specification](/xl-testview/how-to/create-a-test-specification.html) in XL TestView.
 This is the specification where Jenkins will send the test results.

-You can optionally create this specification in a [new project](/xl-testview/how-to/add-a-project.html).

 ## Step 4 Add a post-build step to your job